Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part5.md

 ```
 opencl_summary.csv
 opencl_trace.csv
-vadd.xclbin.run_summary
+xclbin.run_summary
 ```

-*NOTE: If you targeted the ZCU102 hardware, these files are stored on the SD card and you need to copy them back to your workstation to continue this lab.*
+*NOTE: If you targeted the ZCU102 hardware, these files are stored on the SD card and you need to copy them back to your workstation to continue this lab, as described in [Running Emulation on an Embedded Processor Platform](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/runemulation1.html#ariaid-title6).*

 * The generation of these files and reports is controlled by runtime options located in the xrt.ini file.
 This tutorial contains a pre-existing xrt.ini file which enables the generation of profile data and a timeline of execution with the following content: